codio/site/source/docs/classes/unitmanagement/upgradecourse.html.md

 <img alt="Upgrade Course" src="/img/docs/class_administration/upgradecourse.png" class="simple"/>

-Updates may be new units added to the course, a new version of the stack, updates for assessments in a guide or book and/or changes to the general guide content.
+Updates may be new units added to the course, a new version of the stack, updates for assessments in a guide or book, changes to the general guide content or a change in the order of units in the course.

 Most assessment changes can be safely upgraded but if you have altered the structure of a question (for example multiple choice changed from single response to multiple response) then student response data can be invalidated.